 Looking for some affordable family fun?
-You don’t always have to spend lots of money on activities to entertain babies and kids.
+You don’t always have to spend lots of money on activities and outings to entertain babies and kids.
 There are lots of free and low-cost things to do in Newcastle, Lake Macquarie and the Hunter.
-Here’s some ideas for your family.
+Get out and enjoy some affordable family activities and day trips.
+Here are some ideas for your family for free things to do in Newcastle, NSW.

 1. You can easily spend hours at the Newcastle Museum.
 In addition to Mininova soft play area for younger kids, there’s interesting science and historical exhibits for older kids to check out.
 One of our family favourites in the BHP Steelmaking Show for the noise and smoke.